ZEN SUN WEEKLY (since March 2020)

 —Margie Hughes, Santa Fe, NM

 May 2, 2021

-grocery store, or into the shower, or into the subway, eating with it, washing dishes with it, dreaming it.
-Or maybe you investigate the koan only when you're sitting in meditation.
-Or maybe you set it aside entirely and just take it up when you meet one-on-one with your teacher who will ask you to present your understanding.
+Or maybe you set the koan aside entirely and take it up only when you meet one-on-one with your teacher who will ask you to demonstrate your understanding.

-There's no one way to meditate.
-No one else has your mind.
-No one else has your history or your internal landscape.
-It's helpful to hear about how others do it, but each of us has to, via trial and error, sit our way into understanding the weeds and cul-de-sacs that we create to make things more difficult than they need to be.
+It's helpful to hear about how others work with koans, but each of us has to, via trial and error, sit our way into understanding the cul-de-sacs we create to make a koan difficult.

-One of the most universal challenges is to sit without striving.
-We understand that practice promises all these wonderful things like happiness and creativity and connection and profound insights but it's also clear that if we proceed with a striving mind, we create a duality where there's a.) practice, and b.) the expected results of practice.
-And if we remain in that striving mindset, never the twain shall meet.
+One of the most subtle challenges is to practice without striving.
+We understand that this path promises wonderful things like happiness and creativity and connection and profound insights but it's also clear that if we proceed with a striving mind, we create a duality where there's a.) practice, and b.) the expected results of practice.
+And if we remain in that goal-oriented mindset, never the twain shall meet.

 THROWING AWAY ZEN, THROWING AWAY BUDDHA

 In some lineages, it's traditional for a Zen teacher to tell a student who is becoming a teacher (typically after a few decades of training): "Now your practice begins."
 Robert Aitken would say, "When you work your way through 500 koans, that's a good start."